jpshannon59/Python-Basics/README.md

 # Python-Basics
-Review of simple python functions
+Review of simple python functions.

 Q1.
 Write a program that prompts the user to enter a password then prints the length of the password.